lillianpetersen/lillianpetersen.github.io/home.md

   </td>
   <td width="60%">

 I'm a Harvard senior who uses machine learning to discover new biological insights.
-I take advances from the field of AI and apply them to molecular biology.
-I have a computational passion for NLP and biological passion for epigenetics, proteins, and gene regulation.
+I leverage recent advances from AI and apply them to molecular biology to answer fundamental questions, make tools, and assist the development of therapeutics.
+I have a passion for NLP, epigenetics, proteins, and gene regulation, and am always excited to learn new techniques.

 <br>
 <br>